trinhngocthuyen/xccache/README.md

 ## Contribution

-Feel free to report an issue for submit a PR to make changes in the codebase.
+Refer to the [contributing guidelines](CONTRIBUTING.md) for details.

 ## License